barchart/dockerup/README.md

 ### Container Configuration Format

-The container configuration format defines which image to run, and how to configure it.
+The container configuration defines which image to run and how to configure it.

 Simple example of running a private registry mirror: